zsparal/api-documentation/source/oauth/onboarding.rst

 For using this flow we need, besides your self chosen scopes, permission to the scopes ``onboarding.read`` and ``onboarding.write``.
 Besides that we are using our OAuth app Client ID and a random string for the state to prevent CSRF-attacks.
-We can now compose the authorize URL as described in the :doc:`Authorize endpoint </reference/oauth2/authorize>`
+We can now compose the authorize URL as described in the :doc:`Authorize endpoint </reference/oauth2/authorize>`.

 Step 2: Your customer signs up and gives permission
 ---------------------------------------------------
 Once you redirected your customer to the authorize URL he or she will see the Mollie login screen.
 By clicking on the sign up link the customer can create their Mollie account.
+When you are a partner of Mollie which can receive commission for referred merchants, the process of connecting the merchant to your partner account will happen automatically on sign up.
 After signing up the OAuth permission screen will show up.
 Your customer should give you permission to view their onboarding status and submitting data.

 .. image:: images/oauth-permission-onboarding@2x.png